mahmoud/lithoxyl/docs/sinks.rst

 Writing a simple Sink
 ---------------------

-Sinks range from very complex to very simple.
-A useful Sink can be as simple as::
+Sinks can grow to be very involved, but a useful Sink can be as simple as::

   import sys